Student Handbook & Policies

 The Sponsor Billing office assists students whose attendance at Laramie County Community College is being sponsored.
 A sponsor is a company or agency, such as the government, a private company, the military, or an educational institution, that takes responsibility for all or partial payment of tuition, fees, books, etc. Sponsor billing is a unique process in that the sponsor requires an invoice (bill) or written verification from the College of a student's tuition, fees, books, etc. before remitting payment.
 A sponsorship authorization and/or payment agreement between the student, Laramie County Community College, and the student's sponsor is established and dictates the amount to be billed.
 Please visit the LCCC website to obtain additional information.
 The Sponsor Billing Office is located near the Cashier's office in the Clay Pathfinder Building, Room 113.

-Students may request official transcripts through the National Student Clearinghouse (NSC) via myLCCC using their login and password.
+Students may request official transcripts through the National Student Clearinghouse (NSC) via myLCCC.
 Students may place multiple orders in one session using any major credit card.
-Each official transcript costs $5.
+Each official transcript costs $5.25.
 Credit cards will only be charged after orders are fulfilled.
 Transcripts can be sent electronically as a pdf to a recipients’ email, through the NSC Exchange if the receiving school is a member, by mail.
 Order updates will be emailed or texted to students.
 Students may also track orders online using an email address and order number.
 Signed consent may be required to fulfill transcript orders.
 Transcripts will not be released for students with an unpaid financial obligation to the College.
 Unofficial transcripts are available for students to view in their myLCCC accounts.

 Cheyenne: 307.778.1265 or 307.778.1156